 A maximum of 30% (5% federal, 25% state) of the core services grant funding may be used for administrative and operational purposes.
 Operational funds may not exceed 5% of the 30%.
-If the federal 5% limit in administration is too restrictive to allow for adequate planning, administration, personnel development, and interagency coordination, the eligible provider may negotiate with OAE to determine an adequate amount of funds for administrative purposes.

-The maximum administrative expense allowed for any federally funded budget line item without prior approval is 5%.
+The maximum administrative expense allowed for any federally funded budget line item without prior approval is 5% per Section 222(a)(3) of WIOA.
 IELCE grants do not have a 5% administrative cap.